Help and advice for consumers

 The European Consumer Centre (ECC) France is the first contact point for all French consumers with cross-border issues and also for foreign consumers living in France.
-Cancelled flight, undelivered goods, faulty products… In case of difficulties with a trader based in another EU country, Norway, Iceland or the United Kingdom we will help you free of charge if you cannot solve the problem on your own.
+Cancelled flight, undelivered goods, faulty products… In case of difficulties with a trader based in another EU country, Norway or Iceland, we will help you free of charge if you cannot solve the problem on your own.

 - Inform and advise consumers on their rights in Europe.
 Our lawyers are at your disposal to inform you about your consumer rights in general, for example regarding your passenger rights while traveling abroad, your rights while shopping online or in the case of a medical emergency treatment in another EU country.

 - Encourage conciliation rather than trial

 - Analyse the European market and forward consumers’ requests to the European Commission as well as to national and European authorities

 - Be a contact point for consumers who wish to receive information on services in other countries of the European Union.